-This method will change the display mode from the Normal display mode to the Preview mode.
+This method will change the display mode from the normal display mode to the Preview Mode.

-Using IP surveillance Software (continued) Playback Program (continued)
+Using IP Surveillance Software (continued) Playback Program (continued)

 Since the program will record the previous start and end time in Time Period and Events Preview mode.
 Any time you want to change the period selector to see another period, you must change the Playback Method Selector to the mode you want to use first.
-Otherwise, the Period Selector will back to the previous data when you change the Playback Method Selector.
+Otherwise, the Period Selector will revert back to the previous data used in Playback Method Selector.